skypilot-org/skypilot/docs/source/reference/faq.rst

 What are the required IAM permissons on GCP for SkyPilot?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To use SkyPilot, your GCP account needs to be granted the following IAM permissions.
+To use SkyPilot, your GCP account needs to be granted the following IAM roles.

 .. code-block:: yaml